FrancisBanville/ms_interpreting_probabilities/README.md

 or not in networks of deterministic binary interactions.
 Based on the scale at which they are estimated, interaction probabilities may reflect our level of confidence in whether interactions will be observed, realized locally, or biologically feasible.
-As an illustration, we could outline a situation in which there is a $50\%$ certainty that an interaction occurs $50\%$ of the time.
 Our level of confidence should be more definitive (approaching either $0$ or $1$) as we extend our sampling to a broader area and over a longer time period, thereby diminishing the uncertainty of our knowledge of interactions (but not necessarily the estimation of their variability).
 In the broadest sense, binary interactions are also a type of probabilistic interaction, in which the numerical value of an interaction is restrained to $0$ (non-occurring) or $1$ (occurring).
 In networks of probabilistic interactions, only forbidden interactions [i.e., interactions prohibited by biological traits or species absence, @Jordano2003Invarianta; @Olesen2010Missing] have a probability value of zero, provided that intraspecific trait variability is considered [@Gonzalez-Varo2016Labilea].
 Thus, understanding the nuances of probabilistic interactions allows for a more comprehensive depiction of ecological networks.

 The application and development of computational methods in network ecology, often based on a probabilistic representation of interactions, can alleviate